omgmog/omgmog.github.com/_posts/2013-10-31-migrating-from-outlook-pst-to-mbox-and-then-uploading-to-an-imap-mail-server.md

 Nope.
 As I mentioned, `.pst` files are easily corrupted, and so much as a misplaced bit or byte here or there will mean Outlook will refuse to open the file.

 But fret not, Microsoft provide a tool to fix `.pst` files!..
-But it's hidden away in the hard drive somewhere -- infact, it's in a different location for each version of Office.
+But it's hidden away in the hard drive somewhere -- in fact, it's in a different location for each version of Office.
 I was working with an old computer running Windows XP, and Office 2003, so for me `scanpst.exe` was in `C:\Program Files\Common Files\System\Mapi\1033\SCANPST.EXE`.

 ScanPST takes ages to scan a five-year-old 7000+ email inbox, on an old computer running Windows XP.